mikeygough/my-ACS-3330-Single-Page-Web-Applications/final-assessment.md

 - Use Redux.
 Implement the app with Redux.
 Use Redux Thunk to handle async actions.
 - Use React Query to load your data.
 This might even be easier than using Fetch.
+- Use TailwindCSS to style your project
+- Use Framer Motion to add animation.
+Try any of the following:
+	- Animate the Search button
+	- Animate the list of elements as they are created
 - Add a Delete button to remove items from the saved list.
 - Handle errors.
 Character 17 is missing.
 Try to seach for character 17.
 What happens?
 Allow your app to handle this gracefully.